sachinladde/AzureCentos-MultipleVMs-Terraform/README.md

 | push | Obsolete command for Terraform Enterprise legacy (v1) |
 | state | Advanced state management |

-## Code to create multiple virtual machine on Azure.
+### Terraform Code for Multiple Linux VMs on Azure
    1) Create Service Principle in Azure for terraform.

       Please follow the steps from Microsoft article for [Azure AD app registration]